Police: Thief tied up man inside Manhattan restaurant, stole $8,000

-GREENWICH VILLAGE, Manhattan (WABC) -- Police are on the lookout for a thief who reportedly pretended to have a gun, tied up another man inside a restaurant in Greenwich Village, and then robbed it.
+GREENWICH VILLAGE, Manhattan (WABC) -- Police are searching for a thief who reportedly pretended to have a gun, tied up another man inside a Manhattan restaurant, and then robbed it.

-The incident happened early Friday morning at Knickerbocker Grill on University Place.
+The incident happened around 1 a.m.
+Friday at Knickerbocker Grill on University Place Greenwich Village.

-Police say the suspect got into the restaurant through a side door, and headed to the basement, where he came across a 62-year-old man.
+Authorities say the suspect entered the restaurant through a side door and headed to the basement, where he came across a 62-year-old man.

-Investigators say the bandit then simulated a gun, and bound the man with tape.
+Investigators say the suspect then simulated a gun and bound the man's feet and wrists with tape.

 ----------